prsvnkt/mydataengineering/README.md

 # MyDE: All Things Data Engineering

-The project aims to provide knowledge, resources, and insights to enthusiasts and professionals in the field of data engineering.
+The project aims to provide knowledge, insights and resources to enthusiasts and professionals in the field of data engineering.

 - **Tutorials**
 - **Blogs**